yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

 A watermark in streaming processing is a mechanism that helps to determine which events in a stream are still relevant for processing.
 This is important because in streaming data, events can arrive out of order or be delayed.
 A watermark allows a streaming system to ignore events that are too late to be relevant for processing.

-In this demo, we use Flink's built-in watermark genearation strategy of [Fixed Amount of Lateness](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/datastream/event-time/built_in/#fixed-amount-of-lateness).
+In this demo, we use Flink's built-in watermark generation strategy of [Fixed Amount of Lateness](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/datastream/event-time/built_in/#fixed-amount-of-lateness).

 The actual watermark strategy is a little different depending on the Windowing type being used.
 The code snippet is as below: